 To go around this problem, engineers at Bosch have refined existing diesel technology that would significantly lower the NOx emissions without driving up costs.

-“There’s a future for diesel,” said Bosch CEO Dr. Volkmar Denner at the company’s annual press conference.
+“There’s a future for diesel engines,” said Bosch CEO Dr. Volkmar Denner at the company’s annual press conference.
 “Today, we want to put a stop, once and for all, to the debate about the demise of diesel technology.”

 He referred to their new diesel-exhaust system which the company claims to enable vehicle manufacturers to reduce emissions of nitrogen oxides (NOx) so drastically that they already could comply with future limits, according to its press release.

-The new diesel technology relies on two factors: driving style and temperature.
+The new diesel engines and its technology relies on two factors: driving style and temperature.

 “Bosch is pushing the boundaries of what is technically feasible,” Denner said.
 “Equipped with the latest Bosch technology, diesel vehicles will be classed as low-emission vehicles and yet remain affordable.”